canadafloridaThe Canadian reference for Florida

 CBP (US border) allows personal-use quantities of medication.
 General guideline: up to a 90-day supply.
 The recommended practices are:

-The practical guidance: bring a 5–6 month supply of all maintenance medications before you leave Canada, filled at a Canadian pharmacy.
+The practical guidance: bring a 5 to 6 month supply of all maintenance medications before you leave Canada, filled at a Canadian pharmacy.
 This eliminates the need to obtain US prescriptions for ongoing medications and avoids US cash prices for brand-name drugs.
+This refill run is one of the fixed pre-departure stops in the Canadian snowbird journey, alongside insurance binding and mail forwarding.

 Sources